spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/community-programs/opensource-program/index.html.md

 *  **Not seek profit:** An organization can accept donations to sustain its work, but it can’t seek to make a profit by selling services, by charging for enhancements or add-ons, or by other means.
 * **Be publicly visible:** Both the applicant's GitLab.com group or self-managed instance and source code must be publicly visible and publicly available.

-<i class="fas fa-hand-point-right" aria-hidden="true" style="color: rgb(138, 109, 59);"></i> Benefits of the GitLab for Open Source Program apply to a namespace.
+Benefits of the GitLab for Open Source Program apply to a namespace.
 To qualify, every project in an applicant’s namespace must carry an OSI-approved open source license.
 {: .alert .alert-warning}

 #### Qualification exceptions